-Term Description Eligibility to participate in LTIP Offer Board determines to be eligible to receive ion to employees of the Inghams Group or a grant under the Plan any other person the The FY21-23 LTIP Offer has been made to t he following current KMP: - Jonathan Gray (CEO, NZ), (70% of Th - Jonathan Gray (CEO, NZ), (70% of TFR at Maximum) - Gary Mallett (CFO), (70% of TFR at N /laximum) The former and newly appointed CEO/MD Please see Jim Leighton's termination arra on page 47 for more information. s were both deemed ineligible for an FY21- ngements on page 47 and Andrew Reeves' Offers under the Plan The LTIP Offer is a grant of performance right ghts.
-Grant of Rights period, subject to meeting specific perform A Right entitles the participant to acquire a share for nil consideration at the end of the performance period, subject to meeting specific performance conditions.
-The Board retains the discretion to make a cash payment to participants on vesting of the Rights in lieu of an allocation of shares.
-Quantum of Rights The aggregate face value at maximum of the LTIP Offer to all participants (Executive KMP and Senior Management) is \$3.65 million.
-The final number of Rights awarded to each participant was calculated by dividing the face value of their LTIP award by \$3.326, being the volume weighted average price (VWAP) of Ingham's shares traded on the ASX in the 10 days after 21 August 2020. (i.e. the announcement of Ingham's FY20 annual results.)
+Term Description Eligibility to participate in LTIP Offer Offers may be made at the Board's discretion to employees of the Inghams Group or any other person the Board determines to be eligible to receive a grant under the Plan The FY21-23 LTIP Offer has been made to the following current KMP: - Jonathan Gray (CEO, NZ), (70% of TFR at Maximum) - Gary Mallett (CFO), (70% of TFR at Maximum) 1 11 s were both deemed ineligible for an FY21- ingements on page 47 and Andrew Reeves' Offers under the Plan The LTIP Offer is a grant of performance ri ghts.
+Grant of Rights period, subject to meeting specific perform a share for nil consideration at the end of the mance conditions.
+The Board retains the dis f the Rights in lieu of an allocation of shares cretion to make a Quantum of Rights The aggregate face value at maximum of t Management) is \$3.65 million. he LTIP Offer to all participants (Executive I CMP and Senior The final number of Rights awarded to each participant was calculated by dividing the face value of their LTIP award by \$3.326, being the volume weighted average price (VWAP) of Ingham's shares traded on the ASX in the 10 days after 21 August 2020. (i.e. the announcement of Ingham's FY20 annual results.)
 Performance Period 3 years, from the beginning of FY21 to the end of FY23.
-Performance Relative TSR (50% of Award) conditions For this component, the Company's relativ e TSR will be compared to a comparator gro ancial, mining and resources) and vest acco Company's relative TSR rank in the comparator group over performance period % of Rights that Vest Less than 50th percentile Nil At 50th percentile (threshold) 50% Between 50th and 75th percentile Straight line pro rata Vesting between 50% and 100% At 75th percentile or above 100% Return on invested capital (50% of award) erlying Return on Invested Capital pre AA SB 16 net operating profit after tax, divide d by average invested overall outcome.
+Performance conditions Relative TSR (50% of Award) conditions re TSR will be compared to a comparator groancial, mining and resources) and vest acco Company's relative TSR rank in the comparator group over performance period % of Rights that Vest Less than 50th percentile Nil At 50th percentile (threshold) 50% Between 50th and 75th percentile Straight line pro rata Vesting between 50% and 100% At 75th percentile or above 100% Return on invested capital (50% of award 1) I calculated as the equivalent of the pre AA erlying Return on Invested Capital pre AA ASB 16 net operating profit after tax, divide forming the performance period will be a ed by average investe overall outcome.